rajansandeep/coredns.io/content/blog/throttling-coredns.md

 }
 ~~~

-The test was done for three different values for the `max-inflight-queries`, where it was set to 100, 500 and 1000
+I had tested for three different values for the `max-inflight-queries`, where it was set to 100, 500 and 1000
 to see the memory consumption in each of the cases.

 In this test, the base memory used by CoreDNS when there are no incoming queries is 20MiB.